-In this paper we will derive non-uniform, local, interpolatory subdivision algorithms by up-sampling from the general order-n member of a family of Non-Uniform, Local, Interpolatory, Cardinal Splines (NULICS).
-For this spline family, the knot partition is defined by a sequence of break points and by one additional knot, arbitrarily placed along each knot-interval.
-As a result, the refinement rules are naturally designed to handle unequal knot intervals and to include a set of edge parameters that, when fixed to arbitrary values in the range [0,1], allow us to move each auxiliary knot to any position between the break points, thus defining subdivision schemes with a great flexibility of shapes.
-This additional degree of freedom, in fact, makes it possible to generate limit curves incorporating point tension effects as well as the advantages of dealing with multiple knots.
+Dipartimento di Matematica, Università di Bologna, P.zza di Porta San Donato 5, 40127 Bologna, Italy E-mail: beccari@dm.unibo.it, casciola@dm.unibo.it scheme of this family derived by up-sampling from the cubic non-uniform Lagrange-like interpolant.
+Since this approach requires recomputing the underlying parameterization at each subdivision step, the resulting refinement process is non-linear and, by using an ad hoc analysis, the authors prove that it generates C^0 limit curves.
+In this paper we derive non-uniform, local, interpolatory subdivision algorithms by up-sampling from the general order-n member of a family of Non-Uniform, Local, Interpolatory, Fundamental Splines (NULIFS).
+For this spline family, the knot-partition is defined by a sequence of break points and by one additional knot, arbitrarily placed along each knot-interval.
+As a result, the refinement rules are naturally designed to handle unequal knot intervals and to include a set of edge parameters that, when fixed to arbitrary values in the range [0,1], allow us to achieve special shape features by simply moving each auxiliary knot between the break points.
+This additional degree of freedom, in fact, makes it possible to generate limit curves incorporating point tension effects as well as the advan-